If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

 1. Free Quality Education For Your Children

 Now attending a public primary and secondary school, even high school for permanent Canadian residents is free completely.
+Something that costs a fortune in many countries.

 2. Free and Premium Healthcare